 - They thrive in hot weather and wet soil.

-Yellow mushrooms are saprotrophic, which means that they feed on dead organic material and, therefore, won’t hurt a healthy, living houseplant.
+Yellow mushrooms are saprotrophic, which means that they not parasitic, feed on dead organic material and, therefore, won’t hurt a healthy houseplant.

 Now that we know what they are, let’s find out what they are doing in your potting soil.